 Onam Celebrations At Thrikkakara today

-The festival lasts for 10 days today.
+This year, the festival will be celebrated from 1 September to 13 September, but dates may vary in some states.
 On each day, the idol of Vamana is decorated to depict the 10 avatars of Lord Maha Vishnu with a special emphasis on the Vamana avatar.